Beshario/RoboND-DeepLearning-Project/README.md

 ![in Action][image_6]:

-**And finally when the quad was patrolling and the target was around, it had an IoU of 0.42 of identifying people and 0.23 of identifying the target. this error is due to the lack of distant training images of the target, a better score could be gained through taking more images**
+**And finally when the quad was patrolling and the target was around, it had an IoU of 0.42 of identifying people and 0.23 of identifying the target. **
 ![in Action][image_7]:
 ![in Action][image_8]:
 ![in Action][image_9]: